senesh-deshan/Google-Hash-Code-2020/README.md

 ## The solution

-Before you read this you must check the [problem statement](Problem/slice.pdf)
+Before you read this you must check the [problem statement](Problem/slice.pdf) first

 Simply the algorithm is about adding up the number of slices of the given Pizzas in reverse order